 The subtle light of these types of bulbs means you can group more than one together, for an inviting glow without glare.
 Just hang above outdoor seating for an industrial vibe.

-Try pairing with dark paint colours (such as hues of grey – the 2021 trend you need to know about!) for an extra moody feel.
+Try pairing with dark paint colors, such as hues of grey, for an extra moody feel.

-Choose festoon lighting for strings of oversized bulbs with an ambient glow, reminiscent of festivals.
+Choose festoon lighting ideas and go for strings of oversized bulbs with an ambient glow, reminiscent of festivals.

 There are other kinds to consider, too.
 Have a look for fluted, crackle-effect, or even Edison-style varieties.
 All are alternative ways to bring a romantic, cafe-culture feel to your space.

-Although particularly popular for special occasions, such as intimate gatherings with loved ones or low-key outdoor wedding receptions, these types of lights will elevate your patio all year round.
-Check out our other festoon light ideas for more inspiration.
+Although particularly popular for special occasions, such as intimate gatherings with loved ones or low-key outdoor wedding receptions, these types of string lights will elevate your patio all year round.

-Why not add colourful outdoor cushions or rugs, and invest in some patterned tiles too, to create a luxurious haven reminiscent of Marrakech.
+Why not add colorful outdoor cushions or rugs, and invest in some patterned patio paving too, to create a luxurious haven reminiscent of Marrakech.
 A perfect vibe for long summer evenings.

 Paper shades may look lovely, but they’re not the hardiest against wet weather!
 But no need to worry, just opt for a paper-effect shade instead.

 Solar-powered varieties are great options for the summer and look elegant swaying in a gentle breeze.
-Hang from pergolas, gazebos, or along a string of jute, to bring a laid-back, beach-party feel to your patio.
+Hang from your pergola ideas, gazebos, or along a string of jute, to bring a laid-back, beach-party feel to your patio.

 Candles will always add an air of romance to a scene.
-But, if you’re anxious about open flames, battery-powered versions are just as pretty.
-Why not cluster a few of various heights, to add a cosy focal point to a patio corner?
+But, if you’re anxious about open flames, battery-powered versions are just as pretty if you're searching for ways to introduce some cozy patio ideas to your space.
+Why not cluster a few of various heights, to add an enticing focal point to a patio corner?

 Arrange tea-lights on tables to light up an evening meal with friends.
 Or, use lanterns with patterned sides, to create decorative shadows along with their tempting glow.

-6. Use modern pendants for an indoor-outdoor feel
+11. Use modern patio pendants for an indoor-outdoor feel

 If contemporary looks are your thing, why not add a simple pendant light or two to your patio?
 Minimal designs allow light to bounce across sleek surfaces and create reflections on nearby water, whilst providing ample light.